MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

  }
  ```

-This code should look familiar to the *ScrollLayer*, this time when an obstacle has left the scene, there is no longer any need for it.
-So it will be removed with the `removeFromParent()` method.
+This code should look familiar it's similar to the code used in `scrollWorld()`.
+This time when an obstacle has left the scene, there is no longer any need for it, so it will be removed by calling the `removeFromParent()` method.

 Can you modify your game code to call the `updateObstacles()` method every frame?